---zdown, -d Only designates tiles on the cursor's z-level and below.
+-d, --zdown Only designates tiles on the cursor's z-level and below.

---zup, -u Only designates tiles on the cursor's z-level and above.
+-u, --zup Only designates tiles on the cursor's z-level and above.

---cur-zlevel, -z Only designates tiles on the same z-level as the cursor.
+-z, --cur-zlevel Only designates tiles on the same z-level as the cursor.

---hidden, -h Allows designation of hidden tiles, and picking a hidden tile as the target type.

---no-auto, -a No automatic mining mode designation - useful if you want to avoid dwarves digging where you don't want them.
+- -h, --hidden Allows designation of hidden tiles, and picking a hidden tile as the target type. - -a, --no-auto No automatic mining mode designation useful if you want to avoid dwarves digging where you don't want them.